revilowaldow/BITC/Locations/Kathkach/The Cooking Association/The Seasonarium.md

 - **Autumn Ward**: Earthy and umami-rich.
 Mushrooms and root vegetables sprout from loam beds.
 - **Winter Ward**: Crisp, preserved flora.
 Icy brine tanks grow frost-fermented cabbages and bitter roots.

+The **Seasonarium** is an awe-inspiring, domed greenhouse-laboratory hybrid located in the heart of the Cooking Guild.
+Half terrarium, half flavour conservatory, it houses rare seasonal ingredients from across the realms—**in controlled ecosystems** tuned to recreate the exact conditions under which they thrive.

+A walk through the Seasonarium feels like crossing continents in a single breath: winter-frosted basil from northern peaks shimmers beside sun-warmed thyme from volcanic southern slopes.
+The air shifts subtly from zone to zone—hot and spicy, damp and sour, crisp and citrusy.